 The Dutch historian Reinhart Dozy said in his book “observations into the Islamic History”: “Most Christians in the East followed different doctrines.
 They suffered immensely from persecution under the Constantinople governments, but when Islam came with its rules of brotherhood and forgiveness, they were left to choose their religion and were protected and treated with equality.
 After they had been exhausted by Roman taxes, they were obligated only to pay the “Jizya” which doesn’t exhaust anyone.”

-The state in Islam’s concept is the same as the “Religious State” concept according to old western thinking.
+The state in Islam is not a “religious” state, understood in earlier Western thought.
 In Islam there is cancellation of any infallibility or holiness to humans.
 It’s a state which has a main target of serving the people.
 Islamic legislation doesn’t contradict novelty and civilization.
 Actually, it should be a source of pride in our civilized position in history.

 A French atheist asked me one day: Why not separate religion from the state, and let human thoughts along with their points of view be included in references, similar to western societies?
 Along with completely separating religion and the lives of people, similar to how it was implemented in the French society.

 I replied smiling: You mean references depending on the human’s whims and mood swings?
 Actually, we need a godly legislation that suit humans in all their cases, and doesn’t change because of inconsistent human thoughts and mood swings, similar to what happened when usury and homosexuality were allowed.
 We need legislations that aren’t put by the people in power at the expense of the vulnerable like Capitalism, nor do we need communism that opposes the human innate need for possession.